mvelarde238/mv23theme/readme.txt

 **************************************************************************************************

 2.2.1 25-05-23
-- Fix: Show common_settings_wrapper.settings.main_attributes.id in page_module group
+- UF Fix: Show common_settings_wrapper.settings.main_attributes.id in page_module group
+- UF Fix: Use a prompt to paste settings between components if navigator is not available

 2.2.0 25-05-22
 - Migrate timeline group to groups (!use migrator)